clld/clld/docs/index.rst

 The applications
 ----------------

-For a list of applications developed on top the ``clld`` framework see the `list of CLLD datasets <http://clld.org/datasets>`_.
+For examples of applications developed on top of the ``clld`` framework see the `list of CLLD datasets <http://clld.org/datasets>`_.